luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

 We are refactoring to include the usage of meta-aguments and functions as well as adding default tags.
 We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.

 1. The file `networking.tf` doesn't currently follow the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.
 You can see multiple resources repeated like subnets.
 Refactor the subnets so you don't have 6 Terraform subnet resources, you may have 3 (public, private and secure) or perhaps less (you may need to use count, for or for_each loops).
 I would like you to use the [cidrsubnet](https://developer.hashicorp.com/terraform/language/functions/cidrsubnet) function as part of the refactoring exercise.
 Therefore this will impact your variables and entries in tfvars as you no longer need to provide variables for every single subnet CIDR block as it can be calculated using this function.
-Below I've shown the output of using Terraform console to test the cidrsubnet function with your VPC CIDR block without running any code, this should help with your refactoring.
+Below I've shown the output of using Terraform console to test the `cidrsubnet` function with your VPC CIDR block without running any code, this should help with your refactoring.
+Additionally, here is a [more detailed discussion about how the cidrsubnet function works](https://ntwobike.medium.com/how-cidrsubnet-works-in-terraform-f6ccd8e1838f).
 Feel free to test out using Terraform Console yourself.

 ```
 % terraform console